jens-maus/node-ical/README.md

 - **If no timezone is present**, recurrences are calculated in UTC.
 The original offset from DTSTART and the current offset of the recurrence date are considered.
 - For correct results in complex timezone scenarios, always specify the timezone explicitly in DTSTART.

+### Working with the parsed dates

+- Every parsed `start`/`end` value is a JavaScript `Date` that represents the **exact instant in UTC**.
+When DTSTART carried an IANA timezone, the parser also defines a non-enumerable `tz` property on the `Date` (for example `event.start.tz === 'Europe/Zurich'`).
+- Prior to v0.22, all-day DTSTART values were normalised to `00:00:00Z` and their timezone metadata was lost.
+The modern behaviour preserves the real instant and the accompanied timezone, which keeps RRULE expansions and DST transitions correct.
+Treat this as a breaking behaviour change when migrating.
+- If you need the local calendar day (for example, to display an all-day event on “25 March” in the source timezone), derive it explicitly:

+    ```js
+    const localDay = new Intl.DateTimeFormat('de-CH', {
+        timeZone: event.start.tz ??
+'UTC',
+        year: 'numeric',
+        month: '2-digit',
+        day: '2-digit',
+    }).format(event.start);
+    ```

+    With [Temporal](https://tc39.es/proposal-temporal/), you can also construct a `Temporal.ZonedDateTime` from `event.start` and `event.start.tz` to snap to local midnights.

+Consumers that previously relied on implicit midnight UTC should update their handling to restore the local day using the attached timezone.

 See the following example scripts for practical demonstration:
 - [`examples/example-rrule-moment.js`](./examples/example-rrule-moment.js)
 - [`examples/example-rrule-luxon.js`](./examples/example-rrule-luxon.js)